HEI Scores for Examining the Effect of an Intervention

 Estimates usual intake over the time frame of the FFQBiased because FFQ-reported intakes are usually biased

 * Note: HEI standards are NOT equivalent to an individual’s intake needs.
-This should be taken into account in the interpretation of an individual’s HEI scores.
+This should be accounted for in the interpretation of an individual’s HEI scores.